rhepach/Kinect/README.md

 Once you run the script a window will pop up - the processing GUI (see the image below).
 - By ticking the individual checkboxes the corresponding processing will be executed as soon as you press "ok"
 - The listbox on the right-hand side of the GUI could be used to browse through the content of the folders.
 Selecting a folder inside the listbox won't change the indicated folder with the data to be processed.
+- Experience shows that selecting the delete function __individually__ as soon as all processing is already done works best.

 ![Image of the ProcessingGUI](ressources/ProcessingGUI.PNG)

 ### Step 3 - Processing and Data Analysis in R